Between Art and Engineering: Kinetic Beasts of Theo Jansen

-Theo Jansen – a Dutch contemporary artist, a sculptor, an engineer, and most significantly, a visionary.
+Theo Jansen, Dutch contemporary artist, a sculptor, an engineer, and most significantly, a visionary.
 The universe in his mind along with his manual capability came together to create rare and breathtaking kinetic sculptures roaming around the Netherlands’ beaches.
 Welcome to the Strandbeest jungle of Theo Jansen.

 The majority of the Jansen’s animals carry Latin titles that often refer to a specific animal (Mulus, 2017), insect (Chalibs, 2018), animal or human body part (Umerus, 2009) or just a Latin noun, adjective or verb (Percipiere Excelsus, 2006).
 The names’ meanings are connected to each beast’s movement or method of creation.

 Theo also divides his different generations of Strandbeesten into time periods like geologic areas.
 In the earliest period, he taped tubes together.
-He calls this the Gluton Period (1990-91) and the first tube-and-tape creation, Animaris Vulgaris, could not stand up.
-It could only lie on its back and move his legs.
-In the next period, the Chorda Epoch (1991-93), Jansen began to connect the tubes with nylon zip strips and he built Animaris Currens Vulgaris, the first animal that could stand and walk.
+He calls this the Gluton Period (1990-1991) and the first tube-and-tape creation, Animaris Vulgaris, could not stand up.
+It could only lie on its back and move its legs.
+In the next period, the Chorda Epoch (1991-1993), Jansen began to connect the tubes with nylon zip strips and he built Animaris Currens Vulgaris, the first animal that could stand and walk.

 Originally they were conceived as a solution to combat rising sea levels due to global warming, but through two decades of experimentation and development, Strandbeest evolved to respond, interact, and adapt to changing environmental conditions.
 They can store wind power, navigate the shore with the changing tide, or even anchor themselves ahead of oncoming storms.